-Example 15 (Stata): Working with spFurtherEdu1 (find R example here)
+Example 16 (Stata): Working with spFurtherEdu1 (find R example here)

 '''

 open the datafile

 use ${datapath}/SC5_spFurtherEdu1_D${version}.dta, clear

 one row contains information for one course.

-The only possibility to use this file is to merge it to the data for this

-respondents wave (we use CohortProfile).
-So first, we have to remodel

-the file so one row contains one wave.
-We do this by Stata's reshape command
+The only possibility to use this file is to merge it to the data for this respondents wave (we use CohortProfile).
+So first, we have to remodel the file so one row contains one wave.
+We do this by Stata's reshape command '''

+'''

 bysort ID_t wave (course): gen course_nr=n

 reshape wide course t, i(ID_t wave) j(course_nr)

 create a temporary datafile for later merge

 tempfile spfurther

 save 'spfurther'

-open CohortProfile

-use ${datapath}/SC5_CohortProfile_D${version}.dta, clear

-merge data

-merge 1:1 ID_t wave using 'spfurther', assert(master match) nogen
+open CohortProfile use ${datapath}/SC5_CohortProfile_D${version}.dta, clear merge data merge 1:1 ID_t wave using 'spfurther', assert(master match) nogen

-'''

-- Please note that you now have multiple variables added to CohortProfile, - $\star\star$ one set of variables for each course reported in spFurtherEdu1 information about courses entity format: 1 row = 1 course of 1 respondent
+Please note that you now have multiple variables added to CohortProfile, one set of variables for each course reported in spFurtherEdu1 '''